- PHP Basics

 include('file');

-Why to Use include() in PHP?
+Why use include() in PHP?

 <?php error_reporting(0); ?> <!DOCTYPE html> <html> <head> <style> * {box-sizing: border-box;} body {margin: 0;} .head {padding: 22px 0; font-size: 1.4em; text-align: center; background: maroon; color: white;} .navigation {display: flex; background-color: peru;} .navigation a {color: white; padding: 12px 16px; text-decoration: none; text-align: center;} .cont {display: flex; flex-wrap: wrap; min-height: 540px;} .menu {flex: 20%; background-color: #ccc; padding: 16px;} .content {flex: 60%; padding: 16px;} .right {flex: 20%; background-color: grey; color: white; padding: 16px;} .foot {padding: 22px 0; text-align: center; background: maroon; color: white;} @media screen and (max-width: 600px) {.cont, .navigation {flex-direction: column;}} </style> </head> <body> <?php include 'header.php'; ?> <div class="cont"> <div class="menu"> <p>----Some Menu----</p> </div> <div class="content"> <p>Content of the Page...</p> </div> <div class="right"> <p>----Right Side----</p> </div> </div> <?php include 'footer.php'; ?> </body> </html>